corneliusmunz/legoino/doc/MIGRATION.md

 ## Removal of global variables getters and button callback
-In the former library version global variables was used to write sensor values.
+In the former library version global variables were used to write sensor values.
 In the new version callback functions could be used to get value updates.
 While removing all global variables related to sensor values, the not needed getter functions are also removed.
 The usage of the callback functions instead is described in the next [section](#callbacks).

 ## Callbacks